 - The custodial responsibilities for children of the party seeking alimony

 If you are in a situation where alimony will most likely be playing a role in your daily life, it is paramount to protect the best interests of both yourself and any dependents you may have.
-Contact the Law Office of Miles, Patterson, Hansford and Tallant today to schedule a consultation.
+Contact the Law Office of Miles Patterson Hansford Tallant, LLC today to schedule a consultation.
 Our mission is to help clients get ahead, stay ahead and thrive, and we endeavor to accomplish just that with every case we take on.
 We welcome the opportunity to prove it to you.
 Call today, and take comfort in the knowledge that, "Every new beginning comes from some other beginning's end."

 If you're involved in an alimony dispute and resolutions appear to be hopelessly deadlocked, we invite you to contact our office in Cumming, Georgia to speak to a attorney today at (770) 781-4100 or access our simple contact form here.